almamedia-open-source/cdk-project-context/README.md

     })
     ```

-2. Some where in your stacks you may use:
+2. Some where in your stacks you may use static methods of `ProjectContext` class:
     ```ts
     import { Stack, StackProps, CfnOutput } from 'aws-cdk-lib';
     import { ProjectContext } from '@almamedia-open-source/cdk-project-context';